AK-Homberger/D1Mini-GasCounter/README.md

 The standard setting "only store changes" is sufficient.

 The visualisation for the Bresser sensor supports also the Low Battery indicator in VIS.
-That means, a blinking battery symbol is shown right to the humidity value, to indicate that the sensor is signaling a needed battery replacement.
+That means, a blinking battery symbol is shown right to the outside humidity value, to indicate that the sensor is signaling a needed battery replacement.

 # Parts: